Private health insurance rebate

 |Tier 3||Singles more than $140,000; Couples/Families more than $280,000||0%||0%||0%|

 Note: Single parents are subject to family tiers.
 For families with dependent children, the income thresholds increase by $1,500 for each child after the first child.

-You can also nominate a tier to reduce the amount of rebate you receive and change that nomination at any time.
+You can also choose a tier to reduce the amount of rebate you get back – and you can change this at any time.